core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Alternative rekeying schemes that are more scalable with the group size may be needed in dynamic, large groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.

+### Denial of Service

+An adversary may leverage the loss of Sender Contexts and/or Recipient Contexts as described in {{ssec-loss-mutable-context-total}}, in order to perform a Denial of Service attack and prevent some group members from communicating altogether.

+That is, the adversary can first block the communication path between the Group Manager and some individual group members.
+This can be achieved, for instance, by injecting fake responses to DNS queries for the Group Manager hostname, or by removing a network link used for routing traffic towards the Group Manager.

+Then, the adversary can induce an unprepared reboot for some endpoints in the group, e.g., by triggering a short power outage.
+After that, such endpoints that have lost their Sender Context and/or Recipient Contexts following the reboot would not be able to obtain new Security Context parameters from the Group Manager, as specified in {{ssec-loss-mutable-context-total}}.
+Thus, they would not be able to further communicate in the group until connectivity with the Group Manager is restored.

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}

 A group member can receive a message shortly after the group has been rekeyed, and new security parameters and keying material have been distributed by the Group Manager.